belovedpearl/Currency_Converter/README.md

 ---

-* For simplicity and my hope to learn more so that users can improve the game appearance to their desired choice, I have opted to use linear gradient to design the body.

-* I have added box shadow to the sections to better present it to users.
+* I have added red color to fonts to make some sections stand out to user.

 ### Font